 Today was a fantastic sightseeing day!
-There was heavy rain in Prague last night and the forecast called for thunderstorms today, but it was gorgeous – cool, clear, and perfect for exploring.
+There was heavy rain in Prague last night, and the forecast is calling for thunderstorms, but it was gorgeous – cool, clear, and perfect for exploring.
 At the end of the day the skies blackened and a downpour began minutes after I returned to my apartment!

 Walking cobblestone streets all day is tough on the feet, but it was worth it.
 I discovered many new places – Paris Street, Strahov Stadium, Convent of St. George, Prague’s Eiffel Tower, and art nouveau Čechův Bridge.